BeaEngine/beaengine/doc/dev_corner.md

 ## 6. Add pointer in Data_opcode arrays

 Choose your function location in the appropriate array.
-In the example below, in the array `0F 38`, we can see a FailDecode function at line B, row 1.
+In the example below, in the array `0F 38`, we can see a failDecode function at line B, row 1.
 Replacing this function by `new_instr` means that BeaEngine will give control to `new_instr` each time it tries to decode `0F 38 B1`

 ![dataopcode](./dataopcodes.png)